nhtlongcs/torch-realtime/README.md

 ## Introduction to TorchScript

-TorchScript, a statically-typed, high-performance subset of Python, is designed for representing PyTorch models.
+TorchScript, a statically typed, high-performance subset of Python, is designed for representing PyTorch models.
 Explore its advantages, including improved execution speed and compatibility with C++.

 ## Usage

 To begin, navigate to the respective directories for classification and segmentation tutorials.
 Follow the step-by-step instructions to create models, train them, and convert them into JIT and TorchScript formats.
-We also do some compare between two result, include the errors and fps calculation.
+We also do some comparison between the two results, including the errors and fps calculation.

 [Segmentation Tutorial](./tutorials/segmentation.ipynb)
 <a target="_blank" href="https://colab.research.google.com/github/nhtlongcs/torch-realtime/blob/master/tutorials/segmentation.ipynb">